vectara/langchain-vectara/libs/vectara/README.md

 As an example:

-You can specifies whether to extract table data from the uploaded file.
-If you do not set this option, the platform does not extract tables from PDF files.
+You can specify whether to extract table data from any uploaded PDF file.
+If you do not set this option, the platform does not extract tables from PDF.

 ```python
 from langchain_vectara.vectorstores import File, TableExtractionConfig